lsst-dm/dmtn-008/index.rst

     :alt: HSC AM1
     :target: ../../_static/validation_data_hsc_master-gf20a3ec9ab_DATA_HSC-R_AM1_D_5_ARCMIN_17.0-21.5.png

     Distribution of the repeatability of astrometric distance between stars separted by 4-6 arcminutes.
 The SRD spec of AM1=10 mas is shown in red.
-The SRD spec for the outlier fraction with RMS relative separation of > AM1+AD1=30 mas (green) is 10.46%, which is only slight above the "design" specification of AF1=10%.
+The measured performance (black) of 11.56 mas is slightly above this spec.
+The SRD spec for the outlier fraction with RMS relative separation of > AM1+AD1=30 mas (green) is 21.97%, which is above the "design" specification of AF1=10%.

 Caveats
 =======